benchantech/opencodeorchestra/README.md

 ## License

-Open Code Orchestra is committed to open access.
+Open Code Orchestra™ is committed to open access.
 All core learning materials and tools are freely available under open source licenses.

 ---